Can I get out of a car finance deal early?

 You can legally end car finance early

 To apply for Voluntary Termination you must pay or have paid at least 50 per cent of the total amount repayable.
 This is half of the sum of the amount you’ve borrowed plus interest and any fees.
-You can then simply hand the car back and walk away.
+You can then simply hand the car back and walk away from the car finance agreement early.
 But it must be in the condition stated by the terms of your deal.
 That probably means bodywork that’s not covered in dents or an interior that’s smeared with food.
 If you had an agreed mileage and you’ve exceeded it, the company may try to charge you a penalty.
 If you’ve taken reasonable care of the car, they can’t do this.

 It shouldn’t affect your credit score either